 We will review applications to ensure that the applicant is not seeking or receiving multiple sources of funding for the same works.
+Other sources of funding will not be considered as match funding.

 Consultation with the community and other key stakeholders